Don’t feel like reading? This article is also in Podcast form:

 I have two theories about borrowers who can’t seem to honor their word:

-- They have been struggling to keep their head above water for so long, they don’t think twice about telling someone what they want to hear in order.
+- They have been struggling to keep their head above water for so long, they don’t think twice about telling someone what they want to hear in order to stall for more time.
 If it buys them a few more days, they’ll lie and worry about the consequences later.

 - The borrower simply doesn’t understand the concept of under-promising and over-delivering.
 If you think you can get it done by Monday, promise it by Thursday.
 That way when you deliver on Wednesday, it’s actually early!